LL.M. in International Law - FAQ

-Stetson University is comprised of four campuses in Florida spread out in different cities: Deland, Celebration, Tampa and Gulfport.
+Stetson University is comprised of four campuses in Florida spread out in different cities: Deland, Celebration, Tampa, and Gulfport.
 The Stetson University College of Law main campus is located in Gulfport, which is a small artist community on Boca Ciega Bay.
-Students often go to Gulfport Beach (only 2 miles away) for local festivals, to play beach volleyball, eat dinner (especially at O'Maddy's on Stetson Thursdays) or go shopping, bicycling, walking, or fishing.
+Students often go to Gulfport Beach (only 2 miles away) for local festivals, play beach volleyball, eat dinner (especially at O'Maddy's on Stetson Thursdays) or go shopping, bicycling, walking, or fishing.

 Do I need a car?

 People in Florida drive even for short distances (it is true that it can get really hot).
-Most of the LL.M. students, however, do not have a car and use Über, taxis, ask friends or their Stetson Law Buddy for a ride.
+Most of the LL.M. students, however, do not have a car and use Über, taxis, or ask friends or their Stetson Law Buddy for a ride.
 Many things students may need (grocery store, pharmacy, restaurants) are within walking or biking distance (less than 2 miles away) or they can use the public bus system to reach further destinations such as Tyrone Mall or downtown St. Petersburg.